tinncaal/stock-predict/README.md

 # Challenge 2: Backend – Predict next 3 values of Stock price (timeseries data)
 This project is addressed to a specific requestor.
-Represent a POC Spring Boot REST API microservice based on document `TechChallenge2.pdf` which from possible copyright issues, I will not upload in this repo.
+Represent a POC Spring Boot REST API microservice based on document `TechChallenge2.pdf` which from possible copyright issues, I will not upload it in this repo.

 ## Setup
 Maven Spring Boot project, with prerequisites: